Wallingbrook Health GroupTel: 01769 580295

 There is further information about prescription exemptions and fees on the NHS Choices Website

-Karen Acott is part of the clinical team, as practice pharmacist she is trained to work directly with patients.
+Karen Acott is part of the clinical team.
+As practice Pharmacist she is trained to work directly with patients.
 Karen has detailed knowledge about drugs and their effects, and because Karen has extensive experience with patients, she routinely prescribes medications and monitors patients.
-Among other tasks, Karen provides routine clinics at the surgery to address patient concerns, diagnosing potentially untreated minor illnesses/conditions, consults with the patient on the effects of the drugs, and to support patients with their prescribed drug regimes.
+Among other tasks, Karen provides routine clinics at the surgery to address patient concerns, diagnosing potentially untreated minor illnesses and conditions, consulting with patients on the effects of the drugs, and supporting patients with their prescribed drug regimes.

-At Wallingbrook, all patients are encouraged to speak to the pharmacist, Karen, who will be able to help with medication queries, shortage of medicines, medication reviews, discharge medication and chronic disease information.
-The pharmacist will always liaise with your GP directly if there are complex issues that require GP input and in some cases generate an appropriate appointment.
+At Wallingbrook Health Group, all patients are encouraged to speak to our Pharmacist Karen, who will be able to help with medication queries, shortage of medicines, medication reviews, discharge medication and chronic disease information.
+Karen will always liaise with your Doctor directly if there are complex issues that require a Doctor’s input and in some cases generate an appropriate appointment.

-In common with most medical practices in North & Mid Devon we work from a limited list or ‘formulary’ of drugs and dressings.
+As with most medical practices in North & Mid Devon we work from a limited list or ‘formulary’ of drugs and dressings.
 Local hospital consultants work from the same formulary.
-Prescribing exclusively from this formulary means that we use drugs with which we are familiar and whose benefits, dose range and potential side effects are known to us.
+Prescribing exclusively from this formulary means that we use drugs with which we are familiar and whose benefits, dose range and potential side effects are known.

-Drugs are not excluded from the formulary on the basis of cost but new drugs are only introduced when they have been extensively tried and tested and proved to be effective and safe.
-Only under exceptional circumstances will we prescribe drugs not in the formulary, usually because of recommendation by a specialist.
+Drugs are not excluded from the formulary on the basis of cost.
+New drugs are only introduced when they have been extensively tried and tested and proved to be effective and safe.
+Only under exceptional circumstances will we prescribe drugs not in the formulary, usually because of a recommendation from a specialist.

-As part of the NHS campaign towards generic prescribing, you may notice a difference in the shape or colour of your medication.
+As part of the NHS campaign towards generic prescribing, you may notice a difference in the shape, colour or packaging of your medication.
 The actual medicine is exactly the same, only the company that makes it has changed.
-If you have any worries about this, please contact dispensary on 01769 580295.
+If you have any concerns about this, contact the Dispensary on 01769 580295.